January Moon Feeding is Here!

 After a few months of two kids chowing down on solids, cleaning applesauce off of the light fixtures, dodging airborne broccoli florets, and watching the splash radius grow as the children did, I realized that Mike and I were spending more time cleaning up food than cooking or eating it.
 We needed a solution and though I’d never designed anything other than jewelry before, I was determined enough to try, not just for us, for all of the parents trying to keep green bean puree off the couch and implements off the floor.

 Twelve weeks later, the first January Moon Feeding prototypes arrived, just in time for dinner (Thank goodness!)

-Our line of forks and spoons are the first of their kind, durable, designed for easy handling and washing, and they attach effortlessly to our chewable pacifier clips to keep forks and food off of the floor.
+Our line of spoons + forks are the first of their kind, durable, designed for easy handling and washing, and they attach effortlessly to our durable teether clips to keep forks and food off of the floor.
 They’re currently available in eight vivid colors and the materials, high-quality bamboo and food grade silicone, are safe, sanitary, and strong enough to stand up to teething babies and budding rock stars.
 Parents, I hope January Moon Feeding brings your family together for mealtime, without the mayhem.

 Founder | Designer | Wine Expert | Problem Solver at January Moon

 Wife to Mike | Mom to Shep and Delaney at Home